 Hyperscience Intelligent Document Processing

-Led by CEO Andrew Joiner, Hyperscience holds a Leaders placement in the 2025–2026 IDC MarketScape for Worldwide Intelligent Document Processing (report ID: US53014125) and a Leader position in The Forrester Wave™ for Document Mining and Analytics Platforms — two independent analyst recognitions placing it alongside Microsoft, AWS, and Google at the top tier of the IDP market.
-IDC cited Hyperscience's hybrid AI architecture, FedRAMP High authorization, and enterprise-scale positioning as distinguishing factors, though the available source is a vendor-authored blog post summarizing the report; no verbatim IDC analyst language is reproduced.
+Led by CEO Andrew Joiner, Hyperscience holds a Leaders placement in the 2025-2026 IDC MarketScape for Worldwide Intelligent Document Processing (report ID: US53014125) and a Leader position in The Forrester Wave for Document Mining and Analytics Platforms.
+IDC cited Hyperscience's hybrid AI architecture, FedRAMP High authorization, and enterprise-scale positioning as distinguishing factors.
+The available source is a vendor-authored blog post summarizing the report; no verbatim IDC analyst language is reproduced.
+These two analyst recognitions place Hyperscience alongside Microsoft, AWS, and Google at the top tier of the IDP market.

 Overview